Cris Shale

 Shale became the most decorated player in Bowling Green football history after the 1990 season, earning spots on five different All-America teams.
 He was honored on the first-team by the AP, Football News and the AFCA, and second-team by the UPI and The Sporting News.
 He was selected to the 1990 College Football All-America Team.

 In the 1990 season, Shale set four Mid-American Conference records, including season (46.77) and career (43.09) punting average.
 Shale was inducted to the BGSU Athletic Hall of Fame in 1996.

-He was drafted by the Washington Redskins in 1991 in Round 10 (#270 Overall).
+He was selected by the Washington Redskins in the tenth round of the 1991 NFL draft with the 270th overall pick.
 While with the Redskins he compiled no statistics.

-Shale works in Operations & Quality Management in Belvidere, Illinois.